The White Sheik (1928 film)

 The White Sheik, also known as King's Mate, is a 1928 British silent adventure film directed by Harley Knoles and starring Lillian Hall-Davis, Jameson Thomas and Warwick Ward.
 It was based on the novel King's Mate by Rosita Forbes.

-Synopsis
+Plot

 While spending the winter in the Moroccan city of Fez young Englishwoman Rosemary encounters a vile man Martengo who tries to force his attentions on her.
 Escaping to the desert she becomes lost and is rescued by a mysterious Englishman known as the White Sheik.